signed/hello-again-rewrite/README.md

 }
 ```

-Now you can run `mvn rewrite:run` or `gradlew rewriteRun` to run your recipe.
+Now you can run `gradlew rewriteRun` to run your recipe.

 ## Publishing to Artifact Repositories